 People differ in their values, or what is most important to them for building job satisfaction and fulfillment.

-Compared to most people, those working as a Law Clerk tend to value Achievement, Support, and Working Conditions.
+Compared to most people, those working as a Law Clerk tend to value Achievement, Working Conditions, and Support.

 Most importantly, Law Clerks strongly value Achievement.
 Occupations that satisfy this work value are results oriented and allow employees to use their strongest abilities, giving them a feeling of accomplishment.